LucusDev/langoverse-unity/readme.md

--first create a folder called unity inside the root flutter project folder.
+- first create a folder called unity inside the root flutter project folder.
--fetch this repo inside that folder. example structure lango/unity/langoverse
+- fetch this repo inside that folder. example structure lango/unity/langoverse
--open langoverse with unity version 2021.3.4f1
+- open langoverse with unity version 2021.3.4f1
--go to file/build Settings
+- go to file/build Settings
--inside platform, click on android and click switch platform -then, go to flutter and click export android (release)
+- inside platform, click on android and click switch platform
+- then, go to flutter and click export android (release)

 - then, go back to fultter project.
-  -switch to unity implementation branch
+- switch to unity implementation branch
 - and run.